Cork and Knife

 And what can you make with their spirits?
 Well, Heritage has a great selection of suggested cocktails over at their site.
 While you’re there, did we mention that we have a special discount code of $10 off the price of every calendar you order?
 Use code NERDS10 (that’s NERDS followed by the number 10) when you checkout.

 But we also have a drink for you!
-We’re calling this a Spiced Rosemary Old-Fashioned.
+We’re calling this a Spiced Rosemary Old Fashioned.

-We also have a selection of past whisky cocktails for your holiday drinking pleasure.
+Along with the rosemary old fashioned, we also have a selection of past whisky cocktails for your holiday drinking pleasure.

 The Monarch!
 Our favorite way to drink Brown Sugar Bourbon.
 Add thyme, lemon, elderflower liqueur and an egg white and you have an elegant and supremely sippable drink.